panel discussion

 This event focuses on the connection between the lack of substantive Jewish history in K-12 education and the rise in antisemitism on college campuses.
 We’ll probe how last year’s events on campuses are tied to a longstanding gap in understanding Jewish identity within education.
 We’ll also explore how that gap has influenced broader cultural narratives that limit Jewish history to the confines of the Holocaust.

-The panel will feature Natalia Mehlman Petrzela, a history professor at The New School, author of Classroom Wars, and the senior academic advisor to the NYC DOE overseeing the K-12 Jewish studies curriculum; Karen Marder, a teacher and academic dean at Hillcrest High School in Queens; political scientist, Professor Ester Fuchs who co-authored Columbia's report on antisemitism; and JCRC CEO Mark Treyger, who will moderate the conversation.
+The panel will feature Professor Natalia Mehlman Petrzela, a history professor at The New School and author of Classroom Wars, and the senior academic advisor to the NYC DOE overseeing the K-12 Jewish studies curriculum; Karen Marder, teacher and dean at Hillcrest High School in Queens; Professor Ester Fuchs, political scientist and co-author of Columbia's report on antisemitism; and JCRC CEO Mark Treyger, who will moderate the conversation.

 Presented by: